The ultimate fakeaway. Crunchy pork. Tangy sauce. Zingy slaw. Ticks all the boxes.

 2 Tablespoons of Soy Sauce

 3 Tablespoons of Worcestershire Sauce

 1 Garlic Clove

 Knob of Ginger

 Sauce first.
-Add some oil into a pan.
-Add a grated clove of garlic, and a large knob of grated ginger.
-Fry for 30 seconds, and before they start to brown, add the Ketchup, Worcestershire sauce, soy sauce, honey and rice wine vinegar.
-Add 150ml water, mix everything together, and then bubble the sauce down on a high heat until a nice thick pouring consistency.
+Add some oil to a pan.
+Add a grated garlic clove and a large knob of grated ginger.
+Fry for 30 seconds and before they start to brown, add ketchup, Worcestershire sauce, soy sauce, honey and rice wine vinegar.
+Add 150ml of water, mix everything together and bubble the sauce down on a high heat until it is a nice and thick, pouring consistency.

 Rice time.
 Get your rice on, follow pack instructions.

 Get a pan on the heat.
 Add enough vegetable oil so it covers the bottom.
 Once hot, add your pork steaks.
 Flip after 3-4 minutes once the bottom side is golden brown.
-Then keep flipping until the breadcrumbs are a deep golden brown, and the pork is cooked through (10-12 minutes).
+Keep flipping until the breadcrumbs are a deep golden brown and the pork is cooked through (10-12 minutes).

 Take the pork out of the pan and allow to rest on a board for 2-3 minutes.
-Then slice it up.
-Serve your pork on a plate, with your steaming rice on one side, and a big wodge of slaw on the other.
+Slice it up.
+Serve your pork on a plate with your steaming rice on one side and a big wodge of slaw on the other.
 Pour your sauce over the pork and the rice and tuck in!